Rod-Persky/investoscope-easy-update/README.md

 # Investoscope Easy Update

-Updates [Investoscope 3](http://www.investoscope.com/) end of day quotes from different data sources than Yahoo, Google and some other places.

-Primarily it supports [Yahoo](http://www.yahoo.com/) as a data source and it shouldn't be too much work extending it to other local data sources which may be updated faster after the local market closes than Yahoo does.
+Primarily Investoscope Easy Update supports [Yahoo](http://www.yahoo.com/) as a data source and it shouldn't be too much work extending it to other data sources that include more complex instruments.

 ## Supported markets